Holographic Fermions in Striped Phases: Conclusions

 \emph{(ii) Fermi Surface shape and band gap:} when the Fermi surface is large enough to cross the Brillouin zone boundary, its shape is modified -- a gap develops at the zone boundary due to the periodic modulation of the background geometry (see figure~\ref{fig:densityq2} and figure~\ref{fig:densityq2ionic}).
 Note that this feature is not visible in the homogeneous case or in homogeneous lattices, as neither one can capture the physics of Umklapp.
+This is a basic feature characterizing the behavior of fermions in periodic potentials and was previously seen in~\cite{Ling:2013aya}.
+The fact that our results reproduce the expected Umklapp gap is therefore a good check on our analysis.
 In the pure PDW case without the explicit UV lattice, the gap increases as the temperature is lowered (and the amplitude of the spontaneous modulation increases).
 The size of the gap also grows with the strength of the UV lattice.
 These behaviors are anticipated since either decreasing the temperature or increasing the amplitude of the ionic lattice results in a much larger periodic deformation of the background geometry the fermion lives in.
 However, we should mention that in our analysis the increase in the gap is more apparent as the explicit symmetry breaking parameter grows.
 We expect that this is simply due to the fact that we haven't reached temperatures low enough for the magnitude of the spontaneously generated background oscillations to compete with those of the UV lattice.
 This should change as lower temperatures are reached, and the IR and UV effects start being of comparable size.

-\emph{(iii) Energy distribution of the spectral density:} from the behavior of the spectral function with frequency one can track how the Fermi surface develops as momentum is varied.
-In some cases we find a sharp low energy peak accompanied by a broad maximum at a larger value of the frequency, reminiscent of the ``peak-dip-hump" structure, a common feature observed in the spectrum of several high-$T_c$ superconductors (see \emph{e.g.}~\cite{PDH1,PDH2,PDH3,PDH4,PDH5}).
-For holographic models discussing this feature, see~\cite{Chen:2009pt,Faulkner:2009am}.
-It would be interesting to determine if this behavior is robust, and understand its origin.